keelancook/md/StackEdit/Keelan's Sermons/The Church at Center Stage.md.md

  You guys have a lot going on right now, and it would be tempting to disengage, to distance yourself from your church, to refuse to stick in there when changes start to happen so you can better reach your community.

 It'll be tempting, but it would be a mistake to do so.
 Now, more than ever, is a time to push in, especially when it seems like everything is conspiring to keep you apart.
 It's good and right for all of us to be cautious about how we're gathering right now.
 And it's good and right for you all, as a church, to be taking a hard look at yourselves, so you can better be on mission with Christ.

 If you ever struggle to find purpose in what happens here.
 If you ever get tired of the effort of trying to love and serve one another.
 If you get tired of speaking the gospel to each other and to those outside of your group.
 And if you ever think that your church can't accomplish big things.
-Know that this ordinary church is the thing God has chosen to reveal his wisdom to the cosmos.
+Know that this ordinary church is the thing God has chosen to reveal his wisdom to the entire cosmos.

 It is more valuable than you or I can comprehend.
 It is worth living for.
 It is worth working for.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3NjI1OTkxLC02MTM1MDMwMjYsOTQ1Mz
+eyJoaXN0b3J5IjpbMTUxNjY2NjM3MiwyMDc2MjU5OTEsOTQ1Mz
 U4MTQ1LDIwMDQzODE1OTUsMTkxMDI0MzkxNSwyMDg2Nzc5MzIx
 LC0xNzc5OTI5MDI1XX0=
 -->